thorin29/timelimit-server/docs/api/parent.md

 ## POST /parent/can-recover-password

+**Depreacted:** The caller should know by itself if the mail address belongs to the user.
+``/recover-parent-password`` will report a failure if it does not.

 Use this to check if the parent password can be recovered.
 This checks that the mail auth token matches the mail address of the parent user.